FasterSpeeding/Tanjun/docs/usage.md

 ## Managing bot functionality

-[tanjun.components.Component][] exists as a way to manage and group bot functionality, storing functionality such as event listeners, commands, scheduled callbacks, and client callbacks.
+[tanjun.Component][tanjun.components.Component] exists as a way to manage and group bot functionality, storing functionality such as event listeners, commands, scheduled callbacks, and client callbacks.

 ```py
 --8<-- "./docs_src/usage.py:54:63"